 - We continue to encourage social distancing during all programs.

-As in the past, and to provide you with additional protection, all our staff are fully vaccinated, wear medical masks at all times in the community centre; and regularly self-test for COVID using a rapid antigen test provided by the Red Cross.
+As in the past, and to provide you with additional protection, all our staff are fully vaccinated, wear medical masks in the community centre; and have access to self-test for COVID using a rapid antigen test provided by the Red Cross.
 We have also assessed the ventilation within the building.

 Why are we keeping our COVID measures?